trisulnsm/dinodoc/trisuldocs/docs/howto/change_web_port.md

 Login as admin and go to *Webadmin: Manage -\> App Settings* and set the *Web Server Port* to your new port.
 This is used by an internal module of WebTrisul that generates periodic PDF reports.

-### Optional : Change the WebSockets 3003 port

-For *real time stabbers* Trisul uses Web Sockets on port 3003.
-To move this to another port

-  - Open the `/usr/local/share/webtrisul/build/thin-nginxd` and change
-    3003 to your new port

-End of task